 - Ipsilateral posterior cerebral artery → cortical blindness with contralateral homonymous hemianopia

-- Contralateral cerebral peduncle → ipsilateral paralysis + Kernohan's phenomenon; (a syndrome of uncal herniation characterized by pupillary dilation ipsilateral to the herniation, due to CN III compression) and, paradoxically, ipsilateral weakness (due to contralateral cerebral peduncle compression).
+- Contralateral cerebral peduncle → ipsilateral paralysis + Kernohan phenomenon: a paradoxical ipsilateral weakness (due to contralateral cerebral peduncle compression).
 This is unusual because commonly, an ipsilateral brain lesion results in contralateral motor symptoms.
 It occurs in patients with increased ICP caused by intracranial hemorrhage or cerebral edema.)